trinodb/trino.io/broadcast/index.md

 ## Upcoming episodes

 <dl>
-<dt>24 October 2024: Trino Community Broadcast 67 - Blistering performance with Exasol and Trino</dt>
+<dt>31 October 2024: Trino Community Broadcast 67 - Extra speed with Exasol and Trino</dt>
 <dd>
-<a href="https://github.com/kaklakariada/">Christoph Pirkl</a>
-and <a href="https://www.linkedin.com/in/thomas-bestfleisch/">Thomas Bestfleisch</a>
+<a href="https://www.linkedin.com/in/thomas-bestfleisch/">Thomas Bestfleisch</a>
 from <a href="{{site.url}}/ecosystem/data-source.html#exasol">Exasol</a> join us to talk about advantages and scenarios of using the in-memory, column-oriented RDBMS Exasol with Trino.</dd>